theNewDynamic/oregonsadventurecoast.com/content/event/2023-annular-solar-eclipse.md

 ---
 ### Rare ‘Ring of Fire’ Eclipse: First Landfall on Our Beaches!

 If you’re planning to visit Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston the 2nd weekend in October, you’re in for a special treat!
 If you haven’t heard, parts of the Western United States will experience an annular solar eclipse &nbsp;this fall (a.k.a.
 “Ring of Fire” event)!
-Sky-watchers from all over the region can experience the big show on Oregon’s Adventure Coast at 9:18 a.m.
-Pacific Standard Time on Saturday, October 14, 2023.
+Sky-watchers from all over the region can experience the big show on **Oregon’s Adventure Coast at 9:18 a.m.
+Pacific Standard Time on Saturday, October 14, 2023**.
 In fact, we will be among the first in the U.S. to see it before it continues to move southeast towards Texas, Central America and South America.

 ![](/img/heroimage-page-header.jpg)